-John Mayer & Nicki Minaj Are Flirting On Twitter & We Are Officially Shipping #Maynaj
+John Mayer Is ‘Losing His Sh*t’ After Nicki Minaj Epically Responds To His Sexy Twitter Flirting

 We are literally DYING over the romantic interaction Nicki Minaj and John Mayer shared over Twitter on Sept.
-8. What started as a little fun flirting quickly grew into our new dream couple.
-So, let’s make #Maynaj a thing, shall we?
+8. You’ll never believe what Nicki said to John that has him ‘losing his sh*t’ after admitting that he thinks about her all day.
+Click to see the tweets!

 We’re LIVING for this!
 Nicki Minaj, 34, and John Mayer, 39, may be the last two people we would picture together.
 Nicki is a rapper while John is a singer-songwriter.
 Nicki rolls around in a pink Lambo while John collects classics.
 John hides from the limelight while Nicki basks in it.
 However, it seems like maybe opposites are attracting after John made a move on the rapper on Twitter.
 Click here for hot pics of Nicki.